TraquPjatk/Bunker/README.md

 &emsp;♦ MapGroupPos is poluted with _`bldr | vbldr | StacitObj`_ classes objects.
 &emsp;&emsp;♠ Few of `Land` class objects do not spawn loot whatsoever (Land_underground_exit, etc.)

-&emsp;♦ Eastern hillside has still some darkness leaks
+&emsp;♦ Eastern hillside has still some darkness leakage to the outside

 &emsp;♦ Northern Witch's Cave exit has some oddly behaving lightning transitions (possible future fix)